 TOP > What is Talc?

-Talc ore is white, pink, light green, and gray in color, from which white or gray powder is obtained when it is pulverized.
+Talc ore is mined in the mineral state with layered structure and can be white, pink, light green, or gray in color.
+When it is pulverized, white or gray powder is obtained.

 The chemical name of talc is hydrous magnesium silicate (Mg3Si4O10(OH)2).

-Talc has a true specific gravity of 2.7 and Mohs hardness of 1, which is the softest inorganic mineral with excellent heat resistance and chemical stability.
+Talc has a true specific gravity of 2.7 and Mohs hardness of 1, which is the softest inorganic mineral that offers excellent heat resistance and chemical stability.

-Talc ore is produced in many parts of the world.
-High purity talc ore with high industrial use value is produced in China, India, and Pakistan.
+It is produced in many parts of the world but the high purity talc ore with high industrial value comes mainly from China, India, and Pakistan.

 Main applications of Talc